sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 NA

 ### 3.6.7 USER DB
+- A new USER DB is defined in SONiC in order to store user information in the Redis database.
-A new table would be added in the USER DB to store the user account information : USER_TABLE
+- A new table would be added in the USER DB to store the user account information : USER_TABLE

-user (key) : Username is a string. tenant (key) : The tenancy to which the user belongs to.
+user (key) : Username is a string.

+tenant (key) : The tenancy to which the user belongs to.
 It is a string.

 usertype: This is a enumeration of 'local' and 'remote' corresponding to the type of the user.

 role: The role of the user.
 This is a comma-separated list of strings.

 ## 3.7 Switch State Service Design
 ### 3.7.1 Orchestration Agent